Homes for Sale in Oakridge, London Ontario

 Sifton Bog Conservation Area

-One of the rarest natural features in any Canadian city β a genuine kettle bog preserved within the urban fabric of west London.
-Sifton Bog is home to carnivorous plants, migratory birds, and a unique ecosystem found almost nowhere else in southwestern Ontario.
+One of the rarest natural features in any Canadian city — a genuine kettle bog preserved within the urban fabric of west London.
+Officially designated a Class 2 provincially significant wetland and jointly managed by the City of London and the Upper Thames River Conservation Authority, Sifton Bog is home to carnivorous plants — including sundews (Drosera intermedia and Drosera rotundifolia) and the purple pitcher plant (Sarracenia purpurea) — migratory birds, and a unique ecosystem found almost nowhere else in southwestern Ontario.
 The walking trails are just minutes from most Oakridge homes.
 Having something like this as a backyard amenity is something money genuinely cannot buy elsewhere.

 Oakridge Optimist Community Park